Orhan

-Orhan Ghazi (اورخان غازی; Orhan Gazi, also spelled Orkhan; died 1362) was the second sultan of the Ottoman Empire from 1323/4 to 1362.
-He was born in Söğüt, as the son of Osman I.
+Orhan Ghazi (اورخان غازی; Orhan Gazi, also spelled Orkhan; died March 1362) was the second sultan of the Ottoman Empire from 1323/4 to 1362.
+He was born in Söğüt, as the son of Osman I and his consort Malhun Hatun.

 In the early stages of his reign, Orhan focused his energies on conquering most of northwestern Anatolia.
 The majority of these areas were under Byzantine rule and he won his first battle at Pelekanon against the Byzantine Emperor Andronikos III Palaiologos.
 Orhan also occupied the lands of the Karasids of Balıkesir and the Ahis of Ankara.

 A series of civil wars surrounding the ascension of the nine-year-old Byzantine emperor John V Palaiologos greatly benefited Orhan.
 In the Byzantine civil war of 1341–1347, the regent John VI Kantakouzenos married his daughter Theodora to Orhan and employed Ottoman warriors against the rival forces of the empress dowager, allowing them to loot Thrace.
 In the Byzantine civil war of 1352–1357, Kantakouzenos used Ottoman forces against John V, granting them the use of a European fortress at Çimpe around 1352.
 A major earthquake devastated Gallipoli (modern Gelibolu) two years later, after which Orhan's son, Süleyman Pasha, occupied the town, giving the Ottomans a strong bridgehead into mainland Europe.

-According to Muslim scholar Ibn Battuta, Orhan was "the greatest of the Turcoman kings and the richest in wealth, lands, and military forces".
+According to the Muslim scholar Ibn Battuta, Orhan was "the greatest of the Turcoman kings and the richest in wealth, lands, and military forces".

-Portrait of Orkhan Ghazi drawn by the Venetian painter Paolo Veronese, 1553.
+Portrait of Orhan Ghazi, drawn by the Venetian painter Paolo Veronese, 1553.

 Passage of power

 Osman Gazi died in either 1323 or 1324, and Orhan succeeded him.
-According to Ottoman tradition, when Orhan succeeded his father, he proposed to his brother, Alaeddin, that they should share the emerging empire.
-The latter refused on the grounds that their father had designated Orhan as sole successor, and that the empire should not be divided.
+According to Ottoman tradition, when Orhan succeeded his father, he proposed to his brother, Alaeddin, that they should share the emerging beylik.
+The latter refused on the grounds that their father had designated Orhan as sole successor, and that the beylik should not be divided.
 He only accepted as his share the revenues of a single village near Bursa.

 Government

 According to some authorities, it was in Alaeddin's time, and by his advice, that the Ottomans ceased acting like vassals to the Seljuk ruler: they no longer stamped money with his image or used his name in public prayers.
 These changes are attributed by others to Osman himself, but the vast majority of the oriental writers concur in attributing to Alaeddin the introduction of laws respecting the costume of the various subjects of the empire, and the creation and funding of a standing army of regular troops.
-It was by his advice and that of a contemporary Turkish statesman that the celebrated corps of Janissaries was formed, an institution which European writers erroneously fix at a later date, and ascribe to Murad I.
+It was by his advice and that of a contemporary Turkish statesman that the celebrated corps of Janissaries was formed, an institution which European writers erroneously fix at a later date, and ascribe to his son, Murad I.